pin-yu/rust-benchmark/README.md

 # Rust Benchmark
-This repo shows benchmark results for some Rust functions or features because I wonder the better usage for the performance.
+This repo shows benchmark results for some Rust functions and features because I wonder the better usage for the performance.

 ## Table of Content
 - ["".to_owned vs "".to_string](#benchmark-1)